Vallery

 Dining/Living/Sleeping Area: Vallery has comfy bench seats facing each other with a good-sized table for working or dining.
 She has a fixed double bed (135cm x 180cm) across the back of the van and a third convertible single bed (85cm x 180cm).
 Note: we list bedding and towels as Extras at the booking stage in case guests prefer to bring their own.
 There are black-out blinds for privacy.
 There are storage areas under the dining seats.

 Water Facilities: Like all Quirky Campers in NZ, Vallery is certified self-contained.
 There is a 55 litre fresh water tank and 55 litre grey water tank (with tank level gauge) and electric pump tap and sink in the kitchen area.
-The portable toilet is stored in the garage and can be used in the living area when needed.
+The fixed toilet is stored under a bench seat and can be used in situ.
+This means Vallery is suitable for freedom camping.

 Electrical/Lighting and Audio Equipment: Vallery has a solar panel on its roof which feeds the leisure battery inside to power the lights, fridge, diesel heater, water pump and USB sockets so you can be entirely self-sufficient.
 Or, if you want to pitch up on a camp site, it has electric hook-up so you can use the 240v sockets.